Media-Ed-Online/intro-web-dev-2017aut/modules/topic-02/_posts/2017-01-03-text-docs-editors.md

 - Cascading Style Sheet (CSS); `.css`
 - JavaScript; `.js`

-Let's look at the first type, Markdown or `.md` files, using a text editor.
+This Topic, we'll look at the first type, Markdown or `.md` files, using a text editor.

+At it's end, we'll even begin looking at `.html` files and beginning structure.

 ### What's a text editor?